Building a Budget with Discretionary Dollars

 Restorative Justice Coordinator | 1 per 200 students | Responsible for creating and implementing sustainable Restorative Practices Program as well as facilitating RP to improve outcomes for youth, staff, and families. | Implementing RP and direct support of students and staff |

-Based on the table of descriptions above, schools should use the following data to drive their school staffing:
+Based on the table above, schools should use the following data to drive their school staffing:

 - Panorama Data (LCPI)